XinbaoQiao/Learn-What-Matters-Influence-Based-Data-Pruning/README.md

 Crucially, this project now includes implementations of various **data influence calculation methods (Influence Function, DICE, Delete)** to identify and potentially prune less influential data samples for improved efficiency and performance.

 ## Installation
-1. Ensure you have Python installed on your system.
-2. Install the required dependencies:
    ```bash
    pip install torch torchvision numpy pydvl joblib zarr distributed matplotlib seaborn
    ```